cadebrown/ezc/docs/README.md

 ### Who is it for?

-This is primarily for programmers who want to explore new constants, and match correlations.
+This is primarily for programmers who want to [fold](https://en.wikipedia.org/wiki/Constant_folding) constants or equations, match correlations, or use RPN.

 This is an easy way to prototype a summation, and then see if it matches up with your existing data, or even calculate a billion digits of a constant.